AbhiAgarwal/notes/README.md

 **Writing**

-My own personal writing on topics I think are worth learning and understanding.
+<p>My own personal writing on topics I think are worth learning and understanding.
 I will write them as I learn so I can share the process of learning these things.
-I'll leave them for people to read as I write them as well.
+I'll leave them for people to read as I write them as well.</p>

 - [Automatic facial detection and recognition](./Automatic facial detection and recognition.md)
 - [Startups](./startups.md)